changheunoh/eternet_fastmri/README.md

 The image reconstruction in MRI is performed by transforming the k-space data into image domain, where the domain transformation can be executed by Fourier transform when the k-space data satisfy the Shannon sampling theory.
 We propose an RNN-based architecture to achieve domain transformation and de-aliasing from undersampled k-space data in Cartesian and non-Cartesian coordinates.
 An additional CNN-based network and loss functions including adversarial, perceptual, and SSIM losses are proposed to refine and optimize the network performance.

-We validated our method by applying it to a public dataset called 'FastMRI'. [[link](https://arxiv.org/abs/1811.08839)]
+This page is for validation of our method to a public dataset called 'FastMRI'. [[link](https://arxiv.org/abs/1811.08839)]